nitroshare/nitroshare-desktop/README.md

         qmake
         make

-4. The NitroShare bundle will be in the `out` directory and can be run with:
+4. The NitroShare bundle will be in the `out/install` directory and can be run with:

-        open out/nitroshare.app
+        open out/install/nitroshare.app

+5. To create a compressed disk image (DMG), run the following command:

+        make dmg